voxeet/voxeet-sdk-ios/README.md

 The Voxeet iOS SDK and ConferenceKit rely on these open source projects:

-* [Kingfisher](https://github.com/onevcat/Kingfisher), a lightweight, pure-Swift library for downloading and caching images from the web.
 * [Starscream](https://github.com/daltoniam/Starscream), a conforming WebSocket (RFC 6455) client library in Swift for iOS and OSX.
 * [Alamofire](https://github.com/Alamofire/Alamofire), an HTTP networking library written in Swift.
 * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), a tool for handling JSON data in Swift.